jdiazcano/cfg4k/README.md

 ## Providers
 1. DefaultConfigProvider: Base class for all the other providers.
 It has the basic functionality for a Provider.
 (You can obviously ignore it if implementing a new provider)
-4. CachedConfigProvider: This provider will cache the calls into a map and use the cached one once the same call is done again.
+1. CachedConfigProvider: This provider will cache the calls into a map and use the cached one once the same call is done again.
 When the method `reload` is called this cache will be cleared.
-5. OverrideConfigProvider: With this provider you can input a list of Loaders in order of precedence and it will return the first one that is not null/empty.
+1. OverrideConfigProvider: With this provider you can input a list of Loaders in order of precedence and it will return the first one that is not null/empty.
 So you can override properties for example: `EnvironmentConfigLoader -> JsonConfigLoader` it would pick first from Environment and then from Json.

 ## Binders
 1. ProxyBinder: Uses Java `InvocationHandler` in order to implement the interface and intercept the calls to return the correct value.
-2. ByteBuddyBinder: Uses `ByteBuddy` to create a class that implements the interface and returns the value.
+1. ByteBuddyBinder: Uses `ByteBuddy` to create a class that implements the interface and returns the value.

 ## Loaders
+1. DefaultConfigLoader: This loader can take static map or vararg of pairs to create a loader from it.
 1. JsonConfigLoader: Load the properties from a Json file, an URL must be provided.
-2. PropertyConfigLoader: Load the properties from a Java properties file.
+1. PropertyConfigLoader: Load the properties from a Java properties file.
-3. EnvironmentConfigLoader: Load the properties from the Environment Variables.
+1. EnvironmentConfigLoader: Load the properties from the Environment Variables.
 This will transform the environment variables so they can be used inside the project and stay consistent with the rest of the properties.
 For example having the variable `GLOBAL_URL` will result in the property `global.url`
     1. `_` will become `.`
-    2. `-` will become `.`
+    1. `-` will become `.`
-    3. The property name will become lowercase
+    1. The property name will become lowercase
-4. HoconConfigLoader: Load the properties from a Hocon file.
+1. HoconConfigLoader: Load the properties from a Hocon file.
 This has many advantages over Json or Property (it is a superset of both) so I recommend this loader but not before taking a look at the project: https://github.com/typesafehub/config#using-hocon-the-json-superset
-5. YamlConfigLoader: Load the properties from a Yaml file.
+1. YamlConfigLoader: Load the properties from a Yaml file.
-6. GitConfigLoader: Load the properties from a Git repository, possible giving the branch name or folder to denote different environments.
+1. GitConfigLoader: Load the properties from a Git repository, possible giving the branch name or folder to denote different environments.

 ## Reload strategies
 1. TimedReloadStrategy: This will reload the properties on a time basis.